 African-American Student Demographics

-The African-American student population the largest minority group at Old Dominion University with a total of 5,726 students identifying as African-American in the fall of 2013.
-This number puts African-American students at roughly 23 percent of the total Old Dominion University population.
-Old Dominion University has the highest percentage of African-American students among the non-Historically Black colleges and universities in the state.
-The Black Movement Council is therefore an important mechanism for uniting and empowering the largest minority student population at Old Dominion University.
+Old Dominion University promotes itself as a "vibrant and dynamic institution of higher learning" which embraces the diversity of its students, faculty, staff, and administration.
+Included in this diversity is the fact that students who identified as being of African/Caribbean descent comprised of the largest group of students of color at Old Dominion University with a total of 5,726 students in the Fall of 2013.
+This number puts students of African/Caribbean descent at roughly 23 percent of the total Old Dominion University student population.
+In addition, Old Dominion University has the highest percentage of African-American students among non-Historically Black Colleges and Universities in the state.
+With this knowledge, the Black Movement Council is an important mechanism for uniting and empowering the largest students of color population at ODU.